yatendra2001/twitterGPT/README.md

 ## Introduction

-TwitterGPT is a web app that utilizes OpenAI's GPT-4 to simplify the Twitter content creation process, making it accessible to a wider audience.
+TwitterGPT is a mobile app that utilizes OpenAI's GPT-4 to simplify the Twitter content creation process, making it accessible to a wider audience.
 The AI-generated content is unique and reflects the personal preferences and styles of the user, resulting in personalized Twitter threads.

 ## Usage